bkw777/FluxEngine_Kit/README.md

 The jumpers only affect the 50-pin connector for 8-inch drives.

-### FD2S
-NOT a jumper!
-Do Not Short!

-The pin closer to the connector is pin 10 on the 50-pin, the other pin is GND.

-This is a signal from the drive to tell the host that the drive has detected a 2-sided disk.

-FluxEngine currently does not have any input for this signal, and doesn't really need it, and most drives do not generate it, and so the pin should probably just not exist on the PCB to avoid confusion and accidents.
-But if you had a drive that outputs this signal, you could perhaps connect an LED and see the signal.
-On = SS disk, Off = DS disk.

-### DSKCH / READY
+### DC / RDY
-Connects one of two possible outputs DSKCHG or /READY from the drive, to the /READY input on the host.
+Connects either /DSKCHG or /READY output from the drive to the /DSKCHG input on the host.

-Install a single jumper on one of these, not both, not neither.

-DSKCHG behaves the same as modern PC drive /READY, so install the jumper on DSKCH by default.
+Install jumper on DC by default.

-### DLOCK / HLD
+### DLK / HLD
-Connects the MOTEB/DS4 (motor-on) output from the host to either the DOOR-LOCK/IN-USE input on the drive, or the HEAD-LOAD input on the drive, or neither, or both.
+Connects the MOTEB/DS4 (motor-on) output from the host to either the DOOR-LOCK/IN-USE or HEAD-LOAD input on the drive, or neither, or both.

 Usually not needed, but if needed, you may need one or the other or both.

-Don't short either position by default, but do stow an inactive jumper in both places.
+Don't short either position by default, but do stow two inactive jumpers.